 Field Trips at Schlitz Audubon

 Our field trips are an incredible way for students to see the very best of what Schlitz Audubon Nature Center has to offer.
-Your class starts the day with an introductory discussion as a large group, and is then split into smaller groups, each assigned to a Naturalist educator (generally 8-15 students per group).
+For elementary programs, your class starts the day with an introductory discussion as a large group, and is then split into smaller groups, each assigned to a Naturalist educator (generally 8-15 students per group).
 We believe breaking into small groups provides more attention to detail and a direct hands-on approach to give you and your students the highest quality programming available.
-Teachers receive pre and post-trip materials for each program, ensuring that your knowledge from Schlitz Audubon extends beyond our time together.
-Our programs run rain or shine, we understand and respect the efforts and resources required to bring you and your students to the Center, and never cancel due to weather.
+Teachers receive pre- and post-trip materials for each program, ensuring that your knowledge from Schlitz Audubon extends beyond our time together.
+Our programs take place rain or shine; we respect the efforts and resources required to bring your students to the Center, and don’t cancel due to weather.

-Science Technology Engineering Math Schlitz Audubon has several options which are aligned with STEM initiatives.
+Schlitz Audubon has several options, which are aligned with STEM initiatives.
 In our increasingly technological society, STEM education is an innovative approach that unlocks creativity, emphasizes teamwork, and uses skills and knowledge to solve real world problems in learners of all ages.
-Through discovery, modeling, and contextual learning STEM education can be an effective way to help students meet the challenges of the future, achieve career success, and become informed citizen.
+Through discovery, modeling, and contextual learning, STEM education can be an effective way to help students meet the challenges of the future, achieve career success, and become informed citizens.

 Accessibility & Special Needs

 We welcome students of all abilities and strongly believe that everyone should have the opportunity to benefit from nature.
-Our naturalists are happy to work with you to meet your needs.
-In addition, many of the trails at the Center are paved to ensure access for anyone with mobility challenges.
+Our Naturalists will work with you to meet the needs of students or teachers.
+In addition, many of the trails at the Center are wheelchair accessible to ensure access for anyone with mobility challenges.

-Through the generosity of donors, Schlitz Audubon is able to continue offering scholarship funding to help students have the opportunity to connect with nature.
-Scholarships are available to students who are eligible for onsite programming only (busses and off-site programming not supported).
+Through the generosity of donors, Schlitz Audubon is able to offer scholarship funding to help students have the opportunity to connect with nature.
+Scholarships are available to students who are eligible for onsite programming (buses and off-site programming are not supported).
 Scholarship-supported programming is limited to one program per class per season.
-You must contact the Registrar 6 weeks prior to your first preferred date of programming for more information.
+Please contact the Registrar six weeks prior to your first preferred date of programming for more information.